 Leadership Thought #488 – 22 Questions You Should Ask Someone Before You Put Them in A Management Position

-Through the years I have seen many unsuccessful promotions of staff to management positions and bad outside managerial hires.
-More often than not, the outcome would have been obvious if the employer had taken some time to ask a few basic questions during the screening process: What is your personal definition of management?
-Why do […]
+Through the years I have witnessed many unsuccessful management promotions and equally bad managerial hires.
+Often, the outcome would have been obvious if the employer had taken some time to ask a few basic questions during the screening process: What is your personal definition of management?
+Why do you want to manage other people?
+Have […]

 When you own your business it is your sandbox.
 You get to decide who plays in it and what happens inside.
 Just remember that these decisions also have consequences.
 As an advisor to my clients, my role is to get them to appreciate this fact.
 I’ve often watched people make decisions that I don’t agree with.
 Sometimes I am right and sometimes I am wrong about what happens next.
 My track record is usually pretty good but far from perfect.
 I just want to make sure that these decisions are somewhat informed and well thought out.
 I am fine with being pleasantly surprised by good results that I didn’t foresee or anticipate.
 I learn from these situations as well – never underestimate the resolve and creativity of a committed leader.
 Most importantly, I strive to ensure that these decisions are aligned with the outcomes the client is aspiring to achieve.
 Success can be defined in many different ways and unless there is a moral or ethical component, it is not my role to judge.